-This section provides the reader with a history of British Blues as an educational resource in terms of articles and essays, interviews with legendary British blues artists, memories and memorabilia from readers lucky enough to have witnessed the early British blues scene, recommended British blues history books and references to other websites containing the history of British blues.
-We hope this is useful.
+This section provides the reader with a history of British Blues as an on-line educational information resource in terms of articles and essays, interviews with legendary British blues artists, memories and memorabilia from readers lucky enough to have witnessed the early British blues scene, recommended British blues history books and references to other websites containing the history of British blues.
+We hope this is interesting and useful.
 Please feel free to email [email protected] with any comments / additional material / etc.

 Artist Directories and Galleries